GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 ```

-- Let's connect the module to the output of BWA_MEM module
+- Let's connect BCFTOOLS_MPILEUP module to the output of BWA_MEM module

 ``` Nextflow
     //